rondlite/reaction-docs/public-docs/concepts-intro.md

 title: Introduction to Concepts
 ---

-This section defines and explains the various terms and concepts that you will encounter using Reaction Commerce.
+This section defines and explains the various terms and concepts that you will encounter using Demand Cluster.
 This is a good place to start regardless of your role.

 Visit the articles in this order for an optimal learning experience:
 - [Shops](concepts-shops.md)